 According to a Cohn & Wolfe study, just 3 percent of Americans believe “big businesses are very honest and transparent.”
 In a Gallup poll, only Congress did worse than large corporations when it came to trust.

-While people may not believe large corporations are honest and transparent, they want honesty from the businesses they interact with – more than they want innovation and great products – and information, both positive and negative, on most large corporations is widely available.
+While people may not believe large corporations are honest and transparent, they want honesty from the utility provider businesses they interact with – more than they want innovation and great products – and information, both positive and negative, on most large corporations is widely available.

 Consumers want to deal with a company that has values that align with their own and takes ownership of mistakes with a focus on improvement.
 More companies are voluntarily offering an annual corporate responsibility report, with eight in ten of the S&P 500 doing so in 2017.